How to spot and avoid scams

 - The address bar has a padlock next to the URL.

-Online fraudsters may send you an email with a link or attachment – if the email looks suspicious, deleting it immediately could prevent your computer from being attacked or information from being stolen.
+Online fraudsters may send you an email with a link or attachment – if the email looks suspicious, delete it immediately.
+It could prevent your computer from being attacked or information from being stolen.

 Suspicious emails can include emails with strangely phrased subject lines, or with offers that seem too good to be true – for example, a message that says “You have won the jackpot, all you have to do is click here to claim your prize!”